 Patient should undergo regular imaging (MRI), usually once a year, so our experts monitor the changes in the tumor.

-The most common types benign tumors who undergo radiosurgery manipulations are:
+The most common types of benign tumors which are treated with radiosurgery are:

-Under the combined method also meningioma sagittal region (sagittal sinus in the upper region located on the main line of blood flow from the head to the heart).
-Meningiomas in this place are the most common, and the element of open surgery in this case often jeopardizes the integrity of the sinuses and can cause functional impairment.
-Nevertheless, radiosurgery can successfully affec a part in which the tumor is located without damaging itself sinus.
+Under the combined method there is also meningioma sagittal region (sagittal sinus in the upper region located on the main line of blood flow from the head to the heart).
+Meningiomas in this place are the most common, and the open surgery in this case often jeopardizes the integrity of the sinuses and can cause functional impairment.
+Nevertheless, radiosurgery can successfully affect a part in which the tumor is located without damaging the sinus itself.

 Radiosurgery is also effective in the treatment of pituitary tumors.